Li-Meng Yan

 Li-Meng Yan or Yan Limeng (闫丽梦 (閆麗夢)) is a Chinese virologist, known for her publications and interviews alleging that SARS-CoV-2 was made in a Chinese government laboratory.
-Her publications have been considered flawed by the wider scientific community.
+Her publications have been considered flawed by the wider scientific community.In April 2020, she fled from China to the United States.

-In April 2020, she fled to the United States.
 She co-authored several preprint research papers (Note: During the coronavirus pandemic, the practice of publishing scientific preprints – early drafts of research findings that are not peer-reviewed – increased in order to more rapidly share findings that might have a public benefit.
-Yan claimed in her papers that they could not be published in reputable, peer-reviewed journals due to "censorship.") claiming that SARS-CoV-2 was "produced in a laboratory."
+Yan claimed in her papers that they could not be published in reputable, peer-reviewed journals due to "censorship.") claiming that SARS-CoV-2 was "produced in a laboratory" in China.
 According to scientific reviewers from the Johns Hopkins Center for Health Security, Yan's paper offered "contradictory and inaccurate information that does not support their argument," while reviewers from Rapid Reviews: COVID-19 criticised her preprints as not demonstrating "sufficient scientific evidence to support [their] claims."

 Education and early career

 Yan is a native of Qingdao, Shandong, China.

 She received her Master of Medicine 医学硕士学位 from Xiangya Medical College of Central South University in China.
-In 2014, she completed a Doctor of Medicine 医学博士学位 in ophthalmology from Southern Medical University in Guangzhou.
+In 2014, she completed a Doctor of Medicine 博士学位 in ophthalmology from Southern Medical University in Guangzhou.
 After this, she was a postdoctoral fellow at the University of Hong Kong (HKU) until 2020.

 Before the COVID-19 pandemic, Yan had served as a co-author on an article on universal influenza vaccines.

 Origins of SARS-CoV-2

 Preprint papers

 Between September 2020 and March 2021, Yan authored a series of four preprint research papers, wherein she argued that SARS-CoV-2 did not emerge naturally in a "spillover from animals," but rather was produced in a laboratory.
-Her preprints (which did not undergo a scientific peer review process) were posted to the Zenodo platform, an open-access repository where anyone can post their research.
+Her preprints were posted to the Zenodo platform, an open-access repository where anyone can post their research.